 Funding Resources for Small Business Owners

-Updated May 2024
+Updated December 2024

 In my years of working as a marketing strategist who focuses on small business owners, I’ve seen so many get stuck when it comes to finding funding to help their business grow to the next level.
 It is obvious that securing funding is often vital for business growth and success, but the barriers and education gap around applying for loans, grants, crowdfunding, or connecting with investors can feel overwhelming.